Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-5/lecture-materials/token-based-auth-with-react-and-jwts.md

 - API Routes for `User` are defined in **routes/api/users.js** (just one for now).

-- There is a **controllers/users.js** module that at this point, only has a `signup` method for creating user models when they sign up.
+- There is a **controllers/users.js** module that at this point, only has a `signup` action for creating users when they sign up.

 	Currently, the method returns the JSON of the created user, however, we will soon refactor this to return a JWT.

-- There is a `Score` model and a  **controllers/scores.js** module with `create` and `highScores` methods.
+- There is a `Score` model and a  **controllers/scores.js** module with `create` and `highScores` actions.

 	Later in the lesson, we will make these "protected" routes that require a user to be logged in.

-	Note that the `highScores` method returns only 20 high scores by default, however, it's designed to accept a `limit` query parameter to override the default of 20.
+	Note that the `highScores` action returns only 20 high scores by default, however, it's designed to accept a `limit` query parameter to override the default of 20.

 <br>
 <br>